 For example, the pump in the community swimming pool stops working.
 Someone needs to take care of it before the water turns green and toxic.
 Rather than expecting any one homeowner in the neighborhood to volunteer his time and money to fix the problem, homeowners associations are ultimately responsible for getting the job done.

-You could think of the purpose of an HOA as similar to real estate property taxes that a homeowner pays for city and state services.
+You could think of the purpose of Guide to HOA as similar to real estate property taxes that a homeowner pays for city and state services.
 With the exception of this case, these fees go to pay for amenities and maintenance in your own neighborhood or condo building.

 How much are Homeowners Association Fees fees?